 Opera Barocca, www.operabarocca.cz

-This project presents works of baroque music, theater and dance.
+This project presents works of baroque music, theatre and dance.

 Dvořák Prague, www.dvorakovapraha.cz

 International music festival dedicated to the work of Antonín Dvořák.

 International music festival inspired by the BBC Proms.